 This research is particularly relevant for Australia, which has one of the highest rates of asthma in the world2.

-So how do we best manage asthma for children while in child care?
+So how do we deliver the best asthma management in child care?

 According to Asthma Australia, responsibility for the management of a child’s asthma should be shared by both parents and centres.